 - 1. Use nominal 2-inch by 4-inch lumber. - 2.
 Use woven slit film geotextile, as specified in Appendix A. - 3.
 Space upright supports nor more than 10 feet apart. - 4.
 Provide a 2-foot opening between every set of supports and place stone in the opening over geotextile. - 5.
 Keep silt fence taut and securely staple to the upslope side of upright supports.
-Extend geotextile under 2×4 . - 6.
-Where two sections of geotextile adjoin overlap, fold, and staple to post in accordance with this detail.
+Extend geotextile under $2 \times 4$ . - 6.
+Where two sections of geotextile adjoin overlap, fold, and staple to post in accordance with Detail 310.1.
 Attach lathe. - 7.
-Provide a mastic seal between pavement, geotextile, and 2×4 to prevent sediment-laden water from escaping beneath silt fence installation. - 8.
+Provide a mastic seal between pavement, geotextile, and $2 \times 4$ to prevent sediment-laden water from escaping beneath silt fence installation. - 8.
 Secure boards to pavement with 40D 5-inch minimum length nails. - 9.
 Remove accumulated sediment and debris when bulges develop in silt fence or when sediment reaches 25% of fence height.
 Replace geotextile if torn.
 Maintain water tight seal along bottom.
 Replace stone if displaced.